North Georgia Annual Conference: Bishops

-Bishop Sue Haupert-Johnson began service on September 1, 2016.
+Bishop Robin Dease began service on January 1, 2023.

 Districts

-The North Georgia Annual Conference is further subdivided into 8 smaller regions, called "districts," which provide further administrative functions for the operation of local churches in cooperation with each other.
+The North Georgia Annual Conference is further subdivided into 5 smaller regions, called "districts," which provide further administrative functions for the operation of local churches in cooperation with each other.
 This structure is vital to Methodism, and is referred to as connectionalism.
 The Districts that comprise the North Georgia Conference are: